Chart usGOLD Chart usSILVER

 Overview of the Kemess Underground Project and 2010 Exploration Program

-The Kemess UG diamond drill program was initiated in order to more precisely define the grade and geometry of the 70+ million tonne higher grade core of the Kemess North deposit within which previous drilling had defined a resource in excess of 1.4 million ounces of gold and 500 million pounds of copper.
+The Kemess UG Diamond drill program was initiated in order to more precisely define the grade and geometry of the 70+ million tonne higher grade core of the Kemess North deposit within which previous drilling had defined a resource in excess of 1.4 million ounces of gold and 500 million pounds of copper.

 This program was also designed to determine the geotechnical characteristics of the higher grade core and assess the potential for a large scale underground block cave operation using the Kemess South infrastructure, including the existing permitted tailings capacity in the Kemess South pit that could accommodate tailings produced from the block cave operation.

-The 2010 diamond drill program at Kemess UG is now almost complete and final program results will be reported when assays from the remaining holes have been received.
+The 2010 Diamond drill program at Kemess UG is now almost complete and final program results will be reported when assays from the remaining holes have been received.

 Figure 1: Plan Showing Collar Locations of the First Eleven Holes Drilled